yuchenzh/DDOF/readme.md

 # Using the builtin differential diffusion in OpenFOAM-10
 ## Introduction
-The differential diffusion transportation is availble since OpenFOAM-9.
+The differential diffusion transportation is available since OpenFOAM-9.
 However, it is never easy to use that.
-A LONG and LARGE table for diffusion coefficients should be generaetd beforehand, which can be time-costing.
+A LONG and LARGE table for diffusion coefficients should be generated beforehand, which can be time-consuming.
 Besides, there is no tutorial (until 2023/08/07) on the internet showing how to make this works.
-This repository will offer you a easy way to use that differential diffusion functionality.
+This repository will offer you an easy way to use that differential diffusion functionality.

 Generally, we offer two methods.
 1. Generate that crazy table for you with a piece of Python code, using the diffusion values from Cantera. <span style="color:red;">DNS and RANS is supported natively in OpenFOAM, our library can add support for LES.</span>